-ENROLLMENT • Due to safety policies related to the operation of the lab within the space that is available, enrollment in each section of organic chemistry is strictly limited to 26 students with no exceptions whatsoever.
+ENROLLMENT • Due to safety policies related to the operation of the lab within the space that is available, enrollment in each section of GOB chemistry is strictly limited to 30 students with no exceptions whatsoever.
 Additionally, due to liability concerns, you may not attend this class unless you are enrolled or auditing (see SECTION 3c).
 Students on the wait list may attend lecture until the add deadline passes to attempt to add into the course but cannot participate in lab experiments.

-, TABLE 4 REGISTRATION DEA ADLINES
+TABLE 4 REGISTRATION DEADLINES

-, ADMINIST DATE
+ADMINIST DATE

-Add or a 10/8/22
+10/8/22

-, Drop with refund 10/9/22
+Dro op with refund 10/9/22

-Withdraw from this course 11/18/22
+Withdraw 11/18/22